 We plan to do this incrementally but we must ensure that there are sufficient solutions and savings being generated to balance the budget in the short and medium term.
+Matching these elements will be crucial to future financial sustainability.

-The Confederation Approach will drive a more commercial approach to existing services where appropriate but there must also be a drive to new and innovative ways of achieving greater income.
+The Confederation Approach will drive a more commercial approach to existing services where appropriate but there must also be a drive to new and innovative ways of generating income.
 The Transformation Workstreams are already in place and creating the ideas.
 We must test these and start to deliver so that they contribute to the future financial sustainability of the Council.